aashutoshrathi/Testcase-Generator/README.md

 ```
 * Enter your choice of language when prompted
 * Enter the choice of platform when prompted
-* The input and output files would be generated and stored in `test-cases.zip` for HackerRank & HackerEarth and `test-cases` folder for CodeChef.
+* The input and output files would be generated and stored in `test-cases.zip` for HackerRank & HackerEarth and `test-cases` directory for CodeChef.

 ## How it Works ? 🤔